-The scope of these disclosures is NTGIL, which is classified as a non-small and non-interconnected ('non-SNI') MIFIDPRU investment firm per MIFIDPRU 1.2 of the FCA Handbook.
-1 It is authorised and regulated by the FCA, with a firm reference number of 191916.
+The scope of these disclosures is NTGIL, which is classified as a non-"small and non-interconnected" (non-SNI) MIFIDPRU investment firm per MIFIDPRU 1.2 of the FCA Handbook.2 It is authorised and regulated by the FCA, with a firm reference number of 191916.

 NTGIL is a subsidiary of Northern Trust Management Services Limited and is a legal entity undertaking the regulated activity of providing investment management services to clients.
 Its core activities comprise the distribution and provision of investment management solutions for global investors.
-NTGIL forms an active part in delivering Northern Trust Asset Management's ('NTAM's') EMEA strategy and the NTGIL Board is responsible for implementing that strategy.
+NTGIL is a key entity in the delivery of delivering the Northern Trust Asset Management division's (NTAM's) Europe, Middle East, and Africa (EMEA) strategy.
 NTGIL acts as investment manager to multiple UCITS and non-UCITS funds domiciled in the Republic of Ireland, the Netherlands and the Cayman Islands, as well as to a number of segregated mandate clients.

-The ownership structure of NTGIL within the Northern Trust structure is shown below.
+The ownership structure of NTGIL within the overall Northern Trust structure is shown below.